graphql-java/java-dataloader/README.md

 - Can disable batching and/or caching in configuration
 - Can supply your own [`CacheMap<K, V>`](https://github.com/engagingspaces/vertx-dataloader/blob/master/src/main/java/io/engagingspaces/vertx/dataloader/CacheMap.java) implementations
 - Has very high test coverage (see [Acknowledgements](#acknowlegdements))

-Then Vert.x `DataLoader` has some very interesting [Additional features](#additional-features) that result from it being based on Vert.x

 ## Differences to reference implementation